SUMMER EMERGING ARTIST PROGRAM FAQs

 Jurors are seeking hard-working, committed youth ages 16-30 to have a life-changing summer experience, and membership is not a requirement to audition, call back or interview.

-If you are offered a position of employment as an Emerging Artist and you choose to accept the offer, you will need to activate a membership.
-Emerging Artists in employment are classified as "professional creators" even if they would not otherwise be eligible, so use your membership year wisely to maximize your development and growth.
+If you are offered a position of employment as an in the Summer Emerging Artist Program and you choose to accept the offer, you will need to activate a membership.
+Emerging Artists in employment are classified as professional creators, even if they would not otherwise be eligible, so use your membership year wisely to maximize your development and growth.
+All admin and technical SEAP participants are permitted to choose between creator or consumer membership placement in the professional stream.

 EA's who do not return as an EA the following summer, who are not eligible for professional membership will be returned to the general membership category upon renewal.